rochester-rcl/plugin-ThreeJS/README.md

 The output of the conversion process is a single JSON file with all geometries, textures, and materials embedded.
 For more information see the [three.js wiki](https://github.com/mrdoob/three.js/wiki/JSON-Geometry-format-4).
 ##### NOTE
 These are browser-based conversion tools, so performance is based on the machine they're being run on.
 Chrome is recommended.
-They will also be bundled with the next release of the plugin once a few more features are added.
+The conversion tools will also be bundled with the next release of the plugin once a few more features are added.

 ### Preparing Meshes
 ![Mesh Converter Screen](doc/images/mesh-converter.png)